Xuyen21/easy-business-contact/README.md

 - Search for contacts by name.
 - Update contact information.
 - Delete contacts.
-- Add Notes and read created Notes
+- Add Notes, read created Notes, delete and edit.

 ## Steps to Run This Application